 I have two recumbents.
 My velomobile is a Sinner Mango, and I also have a Pashley PDQ.

 Many thanks to Théan Slabbert for sending me his music to use.
 It was -5 C as I set off today, which makes it very much Mango weather.
-Inside the Mango I was warm with just a T-shirt and leggings and no gloves, but to keep my head and neck warm I had a warm hat, a buff, and a scarf knitted by my Mum as well.
+Inside the Mango I was warm with just a T-shirt and leggings and no gloves, but to keep my head and neck warm I had a warm hat and a scarf knitted by my Mum.
 We organise tours in the area which include visits to the hunebedden.

 Read my review of the Sinner Mango Velomobile.